flaviostutz/monotag/README.md

 Run 'npx monotag --help' or 'npx monotag tag --help' for info on specific commands

 You can use this as a library also.
-[Check documentation here](lib.md)
+Check example below.

 ## Example